 Who’s in charge?
 The North Pacific Fishery Management Council develops regulations for the Alaska Pacific cod fisheries; the Pacific Fishery Management Council develops regulations for the fisheries off Washington and Oregon.
 NOAA Fisheries is responsible for approving and implementing these regulations.

 Current management: In Alaska waters, Pacific cod fisheries are managed separately.
-In the Bering Sea and Aleutian Islands and in the Gulf of Alaska pacific cod are managed under Groundfish fishery management plans.
+In the Bering Sea, Aleutian Islands, and Gulf of Alaska Pacific cod are managed under groundfish fishery management plans.
 Fishermen must have a permit to participate in these fisheries, and the number of available permits is limited to control the amount of fishing.
 Every year, managers determine how much Pacific cod can be caught and then allocate this catch quota among groups of fishermen.
 Catch is monitored through record keeping, reporting requirements, and observer monitoring.

-- More than 10 percent of the allowable catch is allocated to the “Community Development Quota Program,” which benefits fishery-dependent communities in western Alaska; the rest is allocated among the various fishing sectors based on gear type, vessel size, and ability to process their catch.
+- 10.7 percent of the allowable catch is allocated to the “Community Development Quota Program,” which benefits fishery-dependent communities in western Alaska; the rest is allocated among the various fishing sectors based on gear type, vessel size, and ability to process their catch.

-- Total allowable catch is allocated by gear type and processing sector in the western and central Gulf of Alaska and by area (90 percent to the inshore sector and 10 percent to the offshore sector) in the eastern Gulf of Alaska.
+- Total allowable catch is allocated by gear type and processing sector in the western and central Gulf of Alaska and by processing sector (90 percent to the inshore sector and 10 percent to the offshore sector) in the eastern Gulf of Alaska.

 - Fishermen must retain all of their Pacific cod catch.